admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

 # Understanding Design Pattern

 ## What and Why
+- consistency of the code: same problems are solved by same solution with minimal modification of code
   - well-known solutions for recurring problems
+    - decreasing a risk of making errors
+    - increasing a possibility of detecting erros since many coders will look into the design pattern implemented
+  - cost-saving
     - no need to reinvent
     - systematic reuse of ideas or best practices yields lower cost and higher quality
+- scaling up or enforcing the usage of design patterns
+  - by software architecture: identifying patterns to be used throughtout software in a coherent manner
+  - by frameworks: a collection of design patterns
+- a safe lock for:
+  - completeness: how much the solution meet the requirements and how flexible it is for potential customizaton and extension
+  - correctness
+  - coupling: to which degree software elements are related, strong coupling means change in one element leads to a significant effort to address change in other elements -> less coupling is desriable
+  - cohesion: how independent the software element is -> more cohesion is better
+  - simplicity and generality trade-offs
+    - generality -> more functionality, too complex
+    - simplicity -> an easy learning curve for practitioners
+- a repository of Python implementation of design patterns can be found [here](https://github.com/faif/python-patterns)

 ## Important characteristics
 - language neutral